scopedog/gf-nishida-16/README.md

 Please see our technical paper gf-nishida-16.pdf (English) or gf-nishida-16-ja.pdf (Japanese) for the further details.
+The programs used for the benchmark are located under gf-bench/.

 CAUTION!!
 Never use b = 0 for GF16div(a, b) because it causes segmentation violation.